NICMx/FORT-validator/docs/run.md

 This is probably all you need: fetch the RIR TALs and then start an RTR server that will serve the ROAs resulting from a validation rooted at the trust anchors defined by the TALs contained at directory `--tal`:

 {% highlight bash %}
-fort --init-tals <path to store TAL files>
+fort --init-tals --tal <path to store TAL files>

 fort \
 	--tal <path to your TAL files> \